 “Be aware that it may happen to your clients, which is quite distressing for them and also can be complex to work through.”

-Misitano recalls a recent multi-million dollar fraud that targeted superannuation and share trading accounts.
+Misitano recalls a recent industry example of multi-million dollar fraud that targeted superannuation and share trading accounts.

 The perpetrators included a 21-year-old Melbourne woman who acted as the Australian face of the scam.